-Financial jargon is full of ambiguous phrases, abrreviations and institutions’ names.
-We’ve made the list of terms that you might find handly while reading news or talkig with professionals.
+Financial jargon is full of ambiguous phrases, abbreviations and institutions’ names.
+We’ve made the list of terms that you might find handly while reading news or talking with professionals.

 ADR (American Depositary Receipt) – a type of financial instrument based on shares of a company located outside the US.
 Such securities are listed on a regulated market and their purpose is to allow US investors to engage their capital in foreign markets.